LightJack05/LightJackPCSetupScript/README.md

 * All (-All) will use all components in the script.

 ## Using the script
-The script contains a one-liner in the file "DownloadRun.bat" (note that the link has to be changed to your repo) that is written as a comment.
+The script contains a one-liner in the file "DownloadRun.ps1" (note that the link has to be changed to your repo) that is written as a comment.
 Copy that (without the '#') and put it in a powershell (admin) and hit enter.
 It will download the script and execute it.